Part 4: 9 More Ways to Find Off-Market Deals

 Once you let them know what types of deals you’re looking for, again, maybe one out of ten or one out of fifty people say “Hey, I’ve got this relationship with this owner who I know is interested in selling a property.”
 Or “Hey, I know this broker who sends me off-market deals all the time.
 If I don’t buy one, I’ll send it to you.”
 Again, putting yourself out there, letting people know your intentions to buy, displaying your expertise and your ability to actually close, and seeing what happens.

 And then strategy number ten, which is kind of similar to strategy number eight – network with local connectors.
-These are people that aren’t necessarily real estate professionals, but they still are people who come in contact with a lot of variety of people every single day.
+These are people that aren’t necessarily real estate mentors or professionals, but they still are people who come in contact with a lot of variety of people every single day.
 These are gonna be your fitness trainers, your residential real estate agents, your insurance salespeople, your restaurant owners, hairstylists, barbers, teachers, mailmen… Really anyone in your local community who has a job that has them come in contact with lots of people on a daily basis.